Advanced CompositesFind a programme

 Years Two to Four – Research Component

-- PhD research project – we offer a wide choice of cutting-edge PhD projects, from nanomaterials to wind turbine blade design.
+- PhD research project – we offer a wide choice of cutting-edge PhD projects, practically spanning bench to component; from nanomaterials to wind turbine blade design.

 - Transferable skills training and public engagement activities.

 An upper second-class degree in a relevant subject (or equivalent qualification).

 See international equivalent qualifications on the International Office website.